fbsobreira/tron-testnet-config/README.md

 Wait for next 6 hour cycle to confirm you are producing blocks\
 http://35.193.47.70:3000/#/representatives

-IF YOU FIND ANY INACCURACIES OR REQUIRED CLARIFICATIONS, PLEASE TELEGRAM A TEST NET ADMIN
+IF YOU FIND ANY INACCURACIES OR REQUIRED CLARIFICATIONS, PLEASE LET US KNOW IN TELEGRAM